Agricultural Development Act

 Article 1

-The Agricultural Development Act (hereinafter referred to as the “Act”) is enacted to ensure the sustainable developments of agriculture, to address agricultural globalization and liberalization, to promote reasonable utilization of farmlands, to adjust the structures of agricultural enterprises, to stabilize the sale of agricultural production, to advance the income and welfare of farmers and to promote the living standards of farmers.
-Matters not provided herein shall be governed by other applicable laws.
+The Agricultural Development Act (hereinafter referred to as the “Act”) is enacted to ensure the sustainable development of agriculture, to address agricultural internationalization and liberalization, to promote appropriate and fair farmland use, to adjust the structures of agricultural industries, to stabilize the agricultural production and marketing, to advance the income and welfare of farmers and to promote the living standards of farmers.
+Other applicable laws shall govern matters not provided herein.

 Article 2

-For the purposes of implementing the Act, the term “competent authority” denotes the Council of Agriculture, the Executive Yuan at the central government, the city government, and the county or municipal government at county or municipality level.
+To implement the Act, the term “competent authority” denotes the Council of Agriculture, the Executive Yuan at the central government, the city government, and the county or municipal government at the county or municipality level.

 Article 3